The Importance of Upward Communication and How to Implement It on Your Team

 Inclusivity: Inclusivity has become an increasingly important aspect of workplace culture, and upward communication can help you create a more inclusive workplace for your employees.
 Employees can flag potential problems or visibly champion ongoing efforts, making them feel heard and part of the company’s mission.

-Learn more: What We’ve Learned About Diversity and Inclusion in the Workplace
+Learn more: How to Promote Diversity and Inclusion in the Workplace: What We've Learned

 Trust and rapport: Creating relationship dynamics where your employees feel comfortable stating their needs or sharing any difficulties they’re facing at work is crucial to ensuring your team’s success.
 If you know what’s going on, you’ll be able to better adjust things, such as deadlines or communication methods, or respond to a problem in real-time rather than finding out about it much later.